9 Attributes for Customer Centric B2B Website Design [Examples]

 In fact, these are specific actions we take for every B2B website design we build as well as our own.

 So, what is a customer-centric website?
-Essentially, it is a B2B website design that includes all those elements that contribute to the needs, wants, and pain points of your customers in their day-to-day operations.
+Essentially, it is a B2B website design that includes all of the elements that contribute to the needs, wants and pain points of your customers in their day-to-day operations.

 1. Understand Your Customer Persona

-It’s important to really understand your customers.
-A persona is that part of someone’s character which the external world sees.
+It’s important to really understand your customer’s persona.
+A persona is the part of someone’s character that the external world sees.

 A buyer persona is a semi-fictional representation of your ideal customer based on market research and real data about your existing customers. – Hubspot, https://blog.hubspot.com/marketing/buyer-persona-definition-under-100-sr

-Personas are in-depth profiles of the different types of customers who are considering your product or service.
-They’re not just demographics or assumptions about your target audience.
+Personas are in-depth profiles of the different types of customers who are considering purchasing your product or service.
+They’re not just demographics or assumptions you make about your target audience.

 - Healthcare patients – What is their primary health concern?
 How old are they?
 What challenges are they having?